woanware/woanware.github.io/application/asp.net-backdoors.md

 ## sql.aspx##

-To use sql.aspx you need to supply a connection string, an example of one is shown below:
+To use sql.aspx you need to supply a connection string, an example is shown below:

 `user id=sa;initial catalog=northwind;data source=192.168.0.1;password='password';`